Gtshivanand/PwC-Switzerland---Power-BI-Job-Simulation/README.md

 ## 👥 Task 3: Diversity & Inclusion Dashboard

-PwC Switzerland was tasked with analyzing gender diversity in executive management for a telecom client.
-This dashboard identifies trends and provides actionable recommendations to improve gender balance at higher organizational levels.
+PwC Switzerland has been tasked to assist a telecom client in advancing gender balance within their executive management.
+Despite efforts, progress is stagnant, prompting a need for our expertise in diversity and inclusion, which we regard as essential for business success and innovation.
+The goal is to transform the inclusive culture into tangible results, addressing the practical hurdles to truly harness the benefits of a diverse workforce.

 <img src="https://github.com/Gtshivanand/PwC-Switzerland---Power-BI-Job-Simulation/blob/main/Task%203/Images/Diversity%20%26%20Inclusive%20Analysis.png"/>
 <img  src="https://github.com/Gtshivanand/PwC-Switzerland---Power-BI-Job-Simulation/blob/main/Task%203/Images/Employee%20Overview.png"/>

 ### Key Insights:

-- **Representation Disparity:**
+- *Representation Disparity:*
-  - Women represent **only 25%** of new hires at the executive level.
+  - Women represent *only 25%* of new hires at the executive level.
-  - Promotion rates for women decrease significantly beyond the **Manager** level.
+  - Promotion rates for women decrease significantly beyond the *Manager* level.

-- **Root Causes Identified:**
+- *Root Causes Identified:*
-  - **Unconscious Bias**: Potential bias in hiring and promotion processes.
+  - *Unconscious Bias*: Potential bias in hiring and promotion processes.
-  - **Pipeline Issues**: Limited qualified female candidates for senior roles.
+  - *Pipeline Issues*: Limited qualified female candidates for senior roles.
-  - **Work-Life Balance**: Demanding roles may deter women from advancing.
+  - *Work-Life Balance*: Demanding roles may deter women from advancing.
-  - **Retention**: Higher attrition rates for women in senior positions.
+  - *Retention*: Higher attrition rates for women in senior positions.

 ### Recommendations:

-- Implement **bias training** to reduce unconscious bias in hiring and promotions.
+- Implement *bias training* to reduce unconscious bias in hiring and promotions.
-- Establish **mentorship programs** to support women in advancing to leadership roles.
+- Establish *mentorship programs* to support women in advancing to leadership roles.
-- Offer **flexible work arrangements** to improve work-life balance.
+- Offer *flexible work arrangements* to improve work-life balance.
 - Regularly review promotion criteria to ensure equity.
-- Conduct **exit interviews** to understand and address the reasons for attrition.
+- Conduct *exit interviews* to understand and address the reasons for attrition.

 ---